 "They were!"
 Jake screamed.
 The room was silent as his words hung in the air for a split moment before he continued.
 "They were just a family of starving lycanthropes who happened to be in the wrong place at the wrong time."

 Greg closed his mouth, jaw working as if trying to form a reply, but he said nothing.
 The doorway suddenly opened, jerking Jake out of his anger, and he saw Madame Laurent pop her head in.
 Jake saw Greg flinch at her shocking shade of skin from the corner of his eyes.

-"I've just handled ze last student," she informed the fae.
-"Ze wing is clear.
+"I've just handled the last student," she informed the fae.
+"The wing is clear.
 Unless some emergencies come up, we should not be disturbed."

 "Thank you, darling," the doctor said with a smile and faced Greg.
 "If you promise to behave civilly, I will remove the restraints," he said.
 Greg looked up at him numbly and nodded.
 "If you try to escape, or attempt to hurt anyone in any way," the fae continued, "I will be forced to restrain you, but it will not be gentle."
-The doctor's voice took on a threatening edge that made Jake glad he'd never been on the receiving end of the fae's anger.
+The doctor's voice took on a threatening edge that made Jake glad he wasn't on the receiving end.

 Greg was sat down in one of the patient beds, the wing quiet and empty.
 He glanced around nervously before facing the fae doctor.